10. Natural

 There are times when it is appropriate to appeal to nature, and other times when it makes little sense.
 We might say we prefer what is "natural" in some product we use.
 Natural in this sense means something akin to harmony with evolution; shorthand for the fact that these products have a long lineage of interacting within our ecosystems.
 We would therefore assume them to be less likely to have undiscovered properties and side effects.
 Appealing to what is natural in this respect is a practical claim, because the things humans create interact with and become part of natural systems that are vital to the health of all life; systems that are vulnerable to disruption and generally beyond our complete understanding.
 Appealing to what is natural about ethics is a very different claim.
 Ethics are an emergent property of consciousness, rather than an inherent structural element within nature.
 They are grounded in and enabled by evolved properties of sentience, the ability for sentient beings to have positive and negative physical and emotional experiences of existence, but they then transcend the physical universe.

-Ethics extend into the immaterial realm of ideas.
+Ethics extends into the immaterial realm of ideas.
 They are products of our intellectual and philosophical selves.
 An example of this might be the concept that a human being should not be subjected to cruel and unusual punishment.
 Although rooted in evolved mechanisms like pain, this claim extends into the concept of common human dignity.
 It takes levels of intellectual abstraction to draw a line from the workings of the natural world to concepts like universal human rights.
 Utilitarian calculations of pleasure and pain can get us some part of the way towards human rights, but eventually such calculations lead us to places that feel morally repugnant.
-Take the Ursula K. Le Guin story, where a single child's suffering is required in order for the rest of the society to enjoy a better standard of living.
+Take the Ursula K. Le Guin story, where a single child's suffering is required for the rest of the society to enjoy a better standard of living.
 Adding up the pleasure and pain of this society and deciding that this was a positive outcome is a conclusion that only psychopaths and perhaps some economists would agree with.
 The concept of slavery is another area where an economist might make a utilitarian calculation that weighs costs and benefits, and find that most poor people would be better off as slaves to rich people.
 People who have experienced slavery, even in its less harsh forms, would generally come to a different conclusion.
-The partly intangible concept of freedom, of personal autonomy, would often see them echoing the words spoken before the American War of Independence: "give me liberty, or give me death".
+The partly intangible concept of freedom, of personal autonomy, would often see them echoing the words spoken before the American War of Independence: "Give me liberty, or give me death".

 Interestingly, what we now call human rights were previously called natural rights or natural laws.
-The use of the word natural here was meant to embody that the divine universe had embedded in it ethical laws that could not be overridden by power.
-Starting from an almost invariable cultural context of belief in a created universe, thinkers mistook evolved human traits like sociability, fairness, mirror neurons and empathy, as the fingerprints of an ethical creator.
-The very need for the concept of human rights, however, comes about because our ethics are neither clearly apparent in, nor enforced by, nature; if there are fingerprints, they are faint and obscure indeed.
+The use of the word natural here was meant to embody the idea that the divine universe had embedded in it ethical laws that could not be overridden by power.
+Starting from an almost invariable cultural context of belief in a created universe, thinkers mistook evolved human traits like sociability, fairness, mirror neurons and empathy as the fingerprints of an ethical creator.
+The very need for the concept of human rights, however, comes about because our ethics are neither clearly apparent in nor enforced by nature; if there are fingerprints, they are faint and obscure indeed.
 Even our theologies must in some ways reckon with the world as it is, for there are limitations on our ability to ponder our existence from outside of its walls.
 Neither the atheist nor the theist can ignore the philosophical ramifications of the fact that pain, bad, and evil are highly correlated words.
 The natural world, that which exists outside of ourselves, is the focal point that anchors our ideas, around which our ability to communicate coherently depends.
 It is not, as those previous thinkers believed, either god's creation nor god itself.

 To say something is natural is not the end of a discussion; it is just an important fact within that discussion.
 Many of us have positive connotations of the word nature, but in its amoral totality, it is not something to be universally celebrated.
-The brutality in nature has no inherent meaning nor positivity, even if that brutality might lead to what seem like positive outcomes.
+The brutality in nature has no inherent meaning or positivity, even if that brutality might lead to what seem like positive outcomes.
 The majesty and beauty of a carnivore in full flight, the structural niche they have made for themselves in productive ecosystems, cannot be easily disentangled from the horror and pain they cause.
 Instead of being our leader, brutality in nature is in some ways our greatest intellectual and ethical challenge.
 We have both the ability to perceive the injustices and cruelties in nature and the power to intervene to make nature less brutal.
 We must recognise that we are powerful actors.
-The choice we have before us is what will the parts of reality that our actions can and do touch be like?
+The choice we have before us is what the parts of reality that our actions can and do touch will be like.
 What will be the legacy of our passing through time and space on the ocean of sentient experience?
 To act, to do nothing, to be or not to be, every choice and non-choice has ethical consequences, some of them profound.
 The universe can be kinder and more just, including for other animals, if we make positive choices.
-Living an ethical life asks more of us intellectually than conformity to nature, to the world disentangled we were born into.
+Living an ethical life asks more of us intellectually than conformity to nature, of unquestioning obedience to the world we were born into.
 Progress happens when we rethink the way things are, as far as we can from first principles, and imagine better ways things can be.

 A more ethical universe is a lofty goal, a heroic challenge for humanity that requires the flourishing of the best within us.
 To transcend our limitations, to outgrow our myopic selfishness and embrace the complexity of the interconnected reality of life, is a worthy challenge of our higher consciousness.
 Such lofty goals begin by taking pragmatic, powerful actions in our daily lives.
 By changing how we consume, especially what we eat, we can vote to balance and heal the natural world.
 Our full individual and collective ethical potential shall only start to be realised when we acknowledge our interdependence on, and our place within, the grand family of life.
 Veganism is a jumping-off point for a new conception of humanity’s role within our complex evolutionary world.